 Some section topics covered in workplace safety training may include:

-- An introduction to safety at work including the meaning of occupational health and safety and how it fits into the company code of conduct
+- An intro to safety at work including the meaning of occupational health and safety

 - How to report hazards at the workplace

 - Description of personal protective equipment (PPE) and how to use it safely